Saturday, February 22, 2014

 1999 - LIGHT KEEPS ME COMPANY, documentary on Sven Nykvist

 A documentary on the life and career of Sven Nykvist made about seven years before his death.
-Sven Nykvist was the cinematographer who was as responsible for the look of an Ingmar Bergman as Bergman himself was.
+Sven Nykvist was the cinematographer who was as responsible for the look of an Ingmar Bergman film as much as Bergman himself was.
 As the film opens, Nykvist is retired and suffering from a rare form of dementia that has made it difficult for him to speak.

 The documentary is short and zips through his life and career with the primary focus on his work with Bergman and even that part of the film only looks at a few of their films.
 Nykvist was apparently a very private person so the usual collection of "talking heads" and film clips are featured.